Glossary of Non-Duality©

 Nothing: (Or: ‘No-thing’; Also: ‘Emptiness’) Not a vacuum or void, but the absence of Objects.
 Nothingness or Emptiness is devoid of Objects, but filled with Infinite and Eternal Consciousness.
 Nothing is a descriptor for God.
 “Nothingness is eternal potential, while Consciousness is eternal actuality.”
 (Nisargadatta) See: Consciousness, God and Objects.

 Now: A synonym for both Eternity and the “I AM”.
 Now is all there is.
 Duality merely creates the Illusion of a before and an after, or a past and a future.
 Now never moves, while Time is never still.
+Now is Infinite, so it is ever-new.
 “In eternity there is no yesterday nor any tomorrow, but only Now.”
 (Meister Eckhart) See: Eternity, “I AM” and Time.

 Panentheism: (Greek for “All in God”) The Belief that God lies both within and beyond the Universe.
 This philosophy is consistent with Dualism, as Human Beings may be of God, but are not God and, therefore, remain forever separate from Him.
 See: Duality.